fluent/fluentd-docs-gitbook/plugins/output/elasticsearch.md

 ![](/images/plugins/output/elasticsearch.png)

 The `out_elasticsearch` Output plugin writes records into Elasticsearch.
 By default, it creates records by bulk write operation.
 This means that when you first import records using the plugin, no record is created immediately.

 The record will be created when the `chunk_keys` condition has been met.
-To change the output frequency, please specify the `time` in `chunk_keys` and specify `timekey` value in configuration.
+To change the output frequency, please specify the `time` in `chunk_keys` and specify `timekey` value in the configuration.

 This document does not describe all the parameters.
 For details, refer to the **Further Reading** section.